Schmerique/vimix-cursors/README.md

 ### Prebuilt release

-Download the latest release package and extract it to your preferred icons directory.
+Download the latest vimix-cursors-scalable release and extract it to your preferred icons directory.

 For local installation that is: